-Trained by the worlds leading headshot photographer Peter Hurley now based between Dublin & Belfast, John is an award winning portrait photographer specialising in Headshots and self awareness education.
+Widely regarded as Irelands leading headshot photographer and trained by the worlds leading headshot photographer Peter Hurley, John is not only an award winning portrait photographer and speaker specialising in Headshots and self awareness education, he is also director of individual development for Junior Chamber International.

 With emphasis on the substance of his clients rather than the superficial, his focus is drawing out the personalities